 - Draws your attention to where it's needed

 - Shows what's most important on a screen full of data

 - Provides its audience the ability to understand what's happening and respond quickly

 - Expresses performance measures clearly, accurately, directly, and without distraction

-Most elements are data-driven.
-That is, they represent the information you want to present to the intended audience.
-As such, dashboards offer robust filtering capabilities, which enables a refined set of data to be presented to the intended audience.
-These filters can be applied at design time by the dashboard author or at runtime by users.
+Most elements are data driven—they represent the information you want to present to the intended audience.
+As such, dashboards offer filtering capabilities, which enable a refined set of data to be presented to the intended audience.
+These filters can be applied at design time by the dashboard author or at run time by users viewing the dashboard.

-Once assembled, a dashboard gets shared with its intended audience.
-You can share dashboards publicly with everyone or only people in your organization.
-You can promote your dashboard by providing a link to it or embedding it in another website.
+Once the dashboard is assembled, you can share it with its intended audience.
+You can share dashboards publicly with everyone or only with people in your organization.
+You can promote your dashboard by providing a link to it or embedding it in another website or app.

 To get started making your own dashboard, see Create a dashboard.